rieck/harry/src/input/README.md

    allocated by input_xxx_open() should be freed here.
 Open files and similar objects should be closed.

-3. Integrate the new interface into Sally by extending the code in `input.c`.
+3. Integrate the new interface into Harry by extending the code in `input.c`.
 First, add `input_xxx.h` to the list of included headers and, second, extend the function input_config() to initialize the new input format if requested.